PLANTS FOR OUR AREA: INFORMATION

 See Floranova's website for pictures and product information! http://floranova.co.uk/products/

 Personal note (from JL, member of LVBHS): The Wallflower and Calendula plants are pure delight.
 They are easy-care and bloom nearly all year long with bright colors that bring joy to the heart.
 They reseed, so it's as if you have perennials.

 EXTRA INFO / LINKS:

 Erysimum Cheiri - Wallflower Wallflower information.

 Petunia Hybrid - Supertunia 'Orchid Charm' Annuals.
 Although this plant is somewhat drought tolerant, it does better when watered.
 Supertunias are easy maintenance, no deadheading necessary.
 Attracts butterflies and hummingbirds.
 They are better suited for hanging baskets or container gardens as their long vines reach a length of 3 feet or more.
-Full description and instructions for caring for Supertunias
+Full description and instructions for caring for Supertunias, and other petunias, too.